 - Services provide log categories for the different types of logs available for resources.
 For example, the Object Storage service supports the following log categories for storage buckets: read and write access events.
 Read access events capture download events, while write access events capture write events.
 Each service can have different log categories for resources.
 The log categories for one service have no relationship to the log categories of another service.

-Service Connector Hub moves logging data to other services in Oracle Cloud Infrastructure.
-For example, use Service Connector Hub to alarm on log data, send log data to databases, and archive log data to Object Storage.
-For more information, see Service Connector Hub Overview.
+Connector Hub moves logging data to other services in Oracle Cloud Infrastructure.
+For example, use Connector Hub to alarm on log data, send log data to databases, and archive log data to Object Storage.
+For more information, see Connector Hub.

 - Unified Monitoring Agent